 The Regents of the University of California and each of their Representatives, consultants, officers, agents, employees, and each of their Representative's consultants, regardless of whether or not identified in the Contract Documents or to the Design Builder in writing, shall be included as additional insureds on the primary and umbrella/excess Commercial General Liability Insurance policies of the Design Builder and each Subcontractor for and relating to the ongoing and completed Work performed by the Design Builder and each Subcontractor.

-Such Commercial General Liability additional insured provision(s) or endorsement(s) shall be at least as broad as the Insurance Services Office’s (ISO) forms CG 2010 04 13in combination with the CG 2037 04 13(or earlier versions of CG 2010 and CG 20 37 or Form B – CG 20 10 11 85 by itself), as published by ISO or equivalent and shall be included with the Certificates of Insurance.
+Such Commercial General Liability additional insured provision(s) or endorsement(s) must include both ongoing operations and completed operations extensions of coverage, naming as Additional Insured those parties as listed above and shall be attached to the Acord Certificates of Insurance.
+Endorsements that are included and part of the Acord Certificate of Insurance must include the name of the additional insured and the contract or agreement that is associated with the additional insured endorsement that it pertains to.
+The endorsement or combination of endorsements must clearly specify that the policy is extending additional insured status for both your ongoing operations and products-completed operations associated with the work performed on behalf of the additional insured named.
 The Design Builder and each Subcontractor shall provide the University with coverage as an additional insured during the course of construction and for a minimum completed operations period of 10 year(s) or the applicable Statute of Repose as provided by the law of the jurisdiction where the project is located as shown in the policy(ies), whichever is less.

 The Design Builder and each Subcontractor agree that the amount of insurance available to the University or the additional insured shall be for the full amount of the loss up to the available policy limits and shall not be limited to any minimum requirements stated in the Contract Documents.